digitallinguistics/tools/.github/CONTRIBUTING.md

 - [ ] support for custom keyboards (interfacing with data from the Typist tool)
 - [ ] import / export to cloud services

+Each tool should ideally support the most recent two versions of all of the following browsers, on desktop and mobile:

+- [ ] Chrome
+- [ ] Edge
+- [ ] Firefox
+- [ ] Safari

 ## Releases, Versioning, & Branching

 This project uses [semantic versioning][3] to track changes: